How to play support LoL - the ultimate guide to carry your carries

 Personally, I highly praise this skill, because I was always too lazy to pay attention to it.
 There are many guides for you to improve this aspect of your game.
 Sadly, it’s better to show, than tell, so treat it as your homework.

-Majority of people have their right eye dominant.
+The majority of people have their right eye dominant.
 You should look for guides, that will help you determine your dominant eye.
 It’s better to have your minimap on this side.

 We often see pro players having an insane reaction time.
 It’s something you are born with, but you can also practice.
 I used Aimbooster for both eye-hand coordination and reaction time.